lynnfaraday/aresmush.com/_root/fs3/fs3.3/running-combat.md

 NPCs and PCs are treated fundamentally the same in combat.
 You target a NPC just by using his name, and there are versions of every combat command that allow you to specify a NPC as the actor.

 All combat commands can take a NPC name and equal sign in front to control a NPC.
 For instance, `combat/pass MyNPC=` or `combat/attack MyNPC=Target`.
+Most of them also support multiple names, e.g. `combat/attack A B=C`.

 > <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** The NPC versions of commands also work on PCs too, in case someone is AFK or disconnected and you need to set their action for them.